canaxess/azure-immersive-reader/README.md

 The **AADAppClientSecretExpiration** token expires on `2022-06-01`.

 ## Heroku
-Configuration variables need to set in Heroku to mirror the environment variables in the solution (not committed to repository).
+The configuration variables need to set in Heroku to mirror the environment variables in the solution (not committed to repository).